EricGomesGregory/DnD-Wulfgar/Wulfgar/Lore/Geography/KingsPlains/FreeCities/Birchtown.md

 #### Boarfoot Inn
-The Boarfoot Inn is a large...
+The Boarfoot Inn is a large three story building located on a farm adjacent to the town's walls.
+The inn has a large dining hall, a stable, and a massive kitchen on the first floor.
+The second floor is reserved for patron rooms and a study.
+Finally the third floor is reserved for the Hillbrew family.